047pegasus/pegasusOS/README.md

-# smolOS
+# pegasusOS

-smolOS - a tiny and simple operating system for MicroPython (targetting ESP8266 and RP2040) giving the user POSIX-like environment to play.
+pegasusOS - a fork of smolOS which is a tiny and simple operating system for MicroPython (targetting ESP8266 and RP2040) giving the user POSIX-like environment to play.

 ![smolOS in color version 0.7](media/smolos-color.png)